Resource 2.4.1 - Simulations for Skill Formation

 Technology for Training

-The overall objective of all the training is the operation and maintenance of the new generation of machines and technology equipment.
+The overall direction of all the training is the operation and maintenance of the new generation of machines and technology equipment.
 The school builds on the belief that the ability of enterprises to generate new technologies has far outstripped the ability of servicepersons to maintain them.
 As a result, these maintenance requirements will create more jobs in the next several years than the country is able to train individuals to fill.
-There is a scarcity of maintenance technicians who can understand the mechanics, electronics, and pneumatics of such machines.
+There is clearly a scarcity of maintenance technicians who can understand the mechanics, electronics, and pneumatics of such machines.
 One interesting example mentioned at Francis Tuttle is the new generation of pagers transmitting through satellites.
-The technology and satellites are available, but there are very few technicians who have the breadth of skills and the specific knowledge to repair them.
+The technology and satellites are available, but there are very few technicians who have the breadth of skills and the specific knowledge required to repair them.

 A Modular Program